karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 I write Odin code using Sublime Text.
 It is a simple and snappy code editor.
 Download and install it from here: https://www.sublimetext.com/

-Throughout this series I'll try to sneak in some good Sublime tips every now and then, to accelerate your workflow.
+Throughout this series I'll sneak in some good Sublime tips every now and then, to accelerate your workflow.

 ## Let's write some Odin code!